 A resource adequacy criterion equivalent to an LOLE of 0.1 days per year is used to determine the probabilistic reserve requirement for each week of the planning year.
-The program uses the 'direct convolution' method to calculate the weekly probabilistic reserve requirement.
-The probabilistic reserve requirement consider two inputs in a probabilistic manner: demand uncertainty and forced outages and deratings of thermal units.
-The inputs for these are described in Section 4.4.
+The L&C model uses the 'direct convolution' method to calculate the weekly probabilistic reserve requirement.
+The probabilistic reserve requirement considers two inputs in a probabilistic manner: demand uncertainty and forced outages and deratings of thermal units.
+The inputs for these are described in Section 4.4Outputs of the Resource Adequacy Assessment.
 The available capacity and forced outage rates on demand of thermal generation units are used to build a Capacity on Outage Probability Table (COPT) which contains the cumulative probabilities of having various amounts of generating capacity or more on forced outage.
 A graphical example is shown in Figure 4-2.
+Additionally it now also includes hydroelectric and wind uncertainity through probability distributions.